Dodo: Subfossil specimens

 Until 1860, the only known dodo remains were the four incomplete 17th-century specimens.
 Philip Burnard Ayres found the first subfossil bones in 1860, which were sent to Richard Owen at the British Museum, who did not publish the findings.
 In 1863, Owen requested the Mauritian Bishop Vincent Ryan to spread word that he should be informed if any dodo bones were found.
 In 1865, George Clark, the government schoolmaster at Mahébourg, finally found an abundance of subfossil dodo bones in the swamp of Mare aux Songes in Southern Mauritius, after a 30-year search inspired by Strickland and Melville's monograph.
 In 1866, Clark explained his procedure to The Ibis, an ornithology journal: he had sent his coolies to wade through the centre of the swamp, feeling for bones with their feet.
 At first they found few bones, until they cut away herbage that covered the deepest part of the swamp, where they found many fossils.
-Harry Pasley Higginson, a railway engineer from Yorkshire, reports discovering the Mare aux Songes bones at the same time as Clark and there is some dispute over who found them first.
+Harry Pasley Higginson, a railway engineer from Yorkshire, reported discovering the Mare aux Songes bones at the same time as Clark and there is some dispute over who found them first.
 Higginson sent boxes of these bones to Liverpool, Leeds and York museums.
 The swamp yielded the remains of over 300 dodos, but very few skull and wing bones, possibly because the upper bodies were washed away or scavenged while the lower body was trapped.
 The situation is similar to many finds of moa remains in New Zealand marshes.
 Most dodo remains from the Mare aux Songes have a medium to dark brown colouration.